-Agricultural properties and natural areas have the greatest impact in expanding the canopy (Fig. 6).
+Residential and agricultural land use types could have the greatest impact in expanding the canopy (Fig. 6).
 However, each of these land use types require different strategies to increase canopy.
+Residential property owners could be encouraged to plant more through tree giveaways, ordinances that encourage preservation, or stormwater tax breaks for properties that have more canopy.
 Agricultural properties could host more trees along roads and waterways, and these trees could reduce erosion and fertilizer runoff.
-Increases of canopy in natural areas is not always desirable, especially if these sites are prairies or savannas.
-It may be possible to plant trees in picnic groves.
-Emphasizing the use of native species can extend habitat benefits to these areas.